ianheggie-oaf/scraper_utils_ruby/README.md

 Utilities to help make planningalerts scrapers, especially multis easier to develop, run and debug.

+WARNING: This is still under development!
+Breaking changes may occur in version 0!

 ## Installation

 Add this line to your application's Gemfile: